 See answer

-Acute myeloid leukemia (AML) and chronic myeloid leukemia (CML) are two types of leukemia that start in the bone marrow — the spongy tissue in the center of your bones, where blood cells are made.
-Leukemia is a type of cancer that develops when cells in the bone marrow start to grow out of control.
+Acute myeloid leukemia (AML) and chronic myeloid leukemia (CML) are both blood cancers of the bone marrow — the soft, spongy tissue in the center of your bones where blood cells are made.
+Leukemia occurs when white blood cells grow uncontrollably, interfering with the production of normal blood cells.

-Although both types of leukemia affect cells that give rise to the same types of white blood cells, they differ in development, potential symptoms, treatment options, and outlook.
+Although both types of leukemia affect myeloid white blood cells, they differ in how quickly they develop, the symptoms they cause, treatment approaches, and overall prognosis (outlook).

 Types of Leukemia